Nomination and confirmation to the Supreme Court of the United States: Judiciary Committee

 The Senate Judiciary Committee plays a key role in the confirmation process, as nearly every Supreme Court nomination since 1868 has come before it for review.
-Among those not referred were the nominations of: William Howard Taft, for chief Justice in 1921, and James F. Byrnes, for associate justice in 1941.
+Among the nominations since then that were not referred to the committee for review were those of: William Howard Taft, for chief Justice in 1921, and James F. Byrnes, for associate justice in 1941.
 Byrnes is the most recent Supreme Court nominee confirmed by the Senate without being reviewed first by a committee.
 Under the present procedures, the committee conducts hearings, examining the background of the nominee, and questioning him or her about their work experiences, views on a variety of constitutional issues and their general judicial philosophy.
 The committee also hears testimony from various outside witnesses, both supporting and opposing the nomination.
 Among them is the American Bar Association, which since 1952 has provided its analysis and a recommendation on each nominees' professional qualifications to sit on the Supreme Court.

 The committee's practice of personally interviewing nominees is a relatively recent development.
 The first recorded instance in which formal hearings are known to have been held on a Supreme Court nominee by a Senate committee were held by the Judiciary Committee in December 1873, on the nomination of George Henry Williams to become chief justice (after the committee had reported the nomination to the Senate with a favorable recommendation).
 Two days of closed-door hearings were held to review documents and hear testimony from witnesses about a controversy that had arisen about the nominee.
 Opposition to Williams intensified, and the president withdrew the nomination in January 1874.
 The committee did not hold hearings on another Supreme Court nominee until February 1916, when intense opposition arose against the nomination of Louis Brandeis to become an associate justice.
 There were 19 days of public hearings altogether; the Senate ultimately voted to confirm Brandeis in June 1916.